Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Simulation Studies

-We ran BLRHL using \textit{t} priors with 4 choices of $\alpha$: 0.2, 0.5, 1, 4, 10.
-The setting for $\log (w)$ varies slightly for different $\alpha$.
+We ran BLRHL using \textit{t} priors with 4 choices of $\alpha$: 0.2, 0.5, 1, 4, 10; the setting for $\log (w)$ varies slightly for different $\alpha$.
 When $\alpha=1$, we chose two values of $\log(w)$: -20 and -10.
-When $\alpha=4$ and 10, we chose to treat $\log(w)$ as a hyperparameter assigned with a normal prior with variance 100 (The reason is that, for large $\alpha$, the results for feature selection and prediction are sensitive to the choices of scale and we therefore show the results with $\log(w)$ chosen automatically during MCMC simulation).
+When $\alpha=4$ and 10, we chose to treat $\log(w)$ as a hyperparameter assigned with a normal prior with variance 100 (this is because for large $\alpha$, the results for feature selection and prediction are sensitive to the choices of scale and we therefore show the results with $\log(w)$ chosen automatically during MCMC simulation).
 The values of $\log(w)$ for $\alpha = 0.2/0.5$ are -40/-20 respectively.
-For setting MCMC, when $\alpha = 1$, we chose $n_1=50K, \ell_1=10, n_2=500K, \ell_2=50, \epsilon=0.3, \zeta = 0.05$ When $\alpha$ equals to 0.2/0.5/4/10 (other than 1), we set a larger $n_2 = 1M$ for longer chain and the same other settings as $\alpha=1$.
-We ran BLRHL using GHS and NEG priors with settings $\alpha = 1$ and $\log (w) = -10$, and the same other settings for running HPBLR using \textit{t} prior with $\alpha = 1$.
+For setting MCMC, when $\alpha = 1$, we chose $n_1=50K, \ell_1=10, n_2=500K, \ell_2=50, \epsilon=0.3, \zeta = 0.05$.
+The details of these setting parameters can be found in Appendix \ref{sec:settings}.
+In particular we have run MCMC for various choices of $\zeta$ in restricted Gibbs sampling for a given dataset; the results are fairly stable.
+When $\alpha$ equals to 0.2/0.5/4/10 (other than 1), we set a larger $n_2 = 1M$ for the longer chain, with the other settings being the same as the $\alpha=1$ case.
+We ran BLRHL using GHS and NEG priors with settings $\alpha = 1$ and $\log (w) = -10$, and the same other settings for running BLRHL using a \textit{t} prior with $\alpha = 1$.
 We ran LASSO with $\lambda$ chosen by cross-validated AMLP.